simplygoodwork/craft-donkeytail/readme.md

 You’ll need to render the canvas asset yourself as you normally would within a template. (the field doens’t offer this incase you’d like to use a different, perhaps simplified version in the control panel)

-A real would example would likely have the canvas in a parent container with `position:relative`.
+A real world example would likely have the canvas in a parent container with `position:relative`.
 The dots can then be set to `position:absolute` and their positions output using an inline style attribute and `{{ entry.fieldName.topLeftStyles }}`.
 Don't forget to use negative margins or similar to move your front-end marker’s point to the match the anchor point of the dot.

 ## The future